rburns31/cfb-picks/README.md

 # cfb-picks
-Picker for college football games
+Picker for college football games<p>
 This is running on an ec2 and is built using the MEAN stack.

 ## Command to remote into the machine